$p$-torsion \'etale sheaves on the Jacobian of a curve: The -torsion Artin reciprocity functor

+From now on, \emph{we will assume $k=\mathbb F_q$} for simplicity.
+The ring of length--$n$ Witt vectors will be denoted by $W_n$.
 Let $X$ be a smooth, proper, geometrically connected curve over $\mathbb F_q$.
 We assume that it contains an $\mathbb F_q$-rational point $x_0$.
 We fix a smooth lift $X_n$ over $W_n$; it always exists since the obstruction to such lifts lies in a degree--$2$ cohomology group.
 The smoothness implies that $x_0$ can be lifted to a $W_n$-rational point of $X_n$.

 The Jacobian $\op{Jac}_n$ parametrizes degree-$0$ line bundles on $X_n$ together with a rigidification at $x_0$.
 It is representable by a smooth abelian scheme over $W_n$ (see, for example, \cite[Proposition 9.5.19]{Kl05}).
 There is a canonical self-duality of $\op{Jac}_n$, as witnessed by the following Poincar\'e line bundle $\cal P$ on $\op{Jac}_n \underset{W_n}{\times} \op{Jac}_n$: